Allow & block ads

 - You can only apply site-level blocks to one site at a time, you can’t group several sites together.
 You can however apply a block across all of your sites.

 - To make a site available for site-level blocking, you first need to add it your list of verified sites using the site management feature.
-On the Allow & blocks ads tab, click the Manage link at the top of the left navigation to access your site list.
+On the Allow & block ads page, click Manage at the top of the left navigation panel to access your site list.